jwlawson/actions-setup-bazel/README.md

   version `1.2.x`.
 By default it is empty which will give the latest bazel version available on GitHub.

+  The version can also be `latest` to get the latest version of bazel on GitHub.

   The [version tests] show some expected values for given versions.

 * `github-api-token` is optional, but is used to authenticate with GitHub's